 - 1. All use Oasis to gather assessments from the faculty and residents that you work with.
-These assessments include ample space for comments separated into two different sections one section that includes summary comments of your performance and one section that is designed to encourage formative feedback for your growth.
-There are three different forms used for assessment in the Foothills. - a.
+These assessments include ample space for comments separated into different sections.
+Students must request assessments from any supervisor they work with for 3 or more clinical encounters (a shift or partial shift, a meaningful patient encounter, or other clinical learning experience); a failure to do so is considered a minor professionalism concern. - a.
 Comprehensive Assessment This assessment includes questions across all the different activities taught and assessed in a particular clerkship.
-This form will be completed by longitudinal preceptors at the midpoint and end of the year.
+This form will be completed by longitudinal preceptors at the end of the year.
 This assessment form triggers a reciprocal evaluation that the student completes about the preceptor. - b.
-Immersion Assessment This assessment is almost identical to the brief assessment and allows the preceptor to select at least 4 tasks to assess the student on.
-Required of residents and faculty that a student works with during an immersion.
+Core Assessment This assessment includes ratings and comment boxes for the core tasks and allows the preceptor to select additional tasks to assess the student on.
+Residents and faculty that a student works with during an immersion (for 3 or more clinical encounters) will be assigned this assessment form.
+In addition, this will be used for the mid-year preceptor assessment and end-of-year emergency medicine preceptor assessment.
 This assessment form triggers a reciprocal evaluation that the student completes about the preceptor. - c.
-Brief Assessment This assessment only includes 1-2 questions and is designed for shorter interactions with a faculty/resident (following a cohort patient, inpatient rounding) or as ongoing feedback from a primary preceptor.
-This form is accessed via a QR-code and each clerkship has a specific number of forms that must be completed. - i.
-In the spirit of a growth mindset, it is to the student's benefit to collect as many brief assessments as possible.
-Students who exceed requirements will not be advantaged in grading but will receive additional feedback from brief assessments that may support their growth and development as clinicians. - ii.
-These forms do NOT trigger a reciprocal evaluation.
+Brief Assessment This assessment only includes 2 questions and is designed for shorter interactions with a supervisor (following a cohort patient, inpatient rounding, interactions with an interprofessional team member, demonstrating skills that pertain to a different specialty domain, etc.) or as ongoing feedback from a primary preceptor. - i.
+These forms do NOT trigger a reciprocal evaluation. - ii.
+Brief Assessments may only be completed by licensed clinical providers (MA, PA, RN, NP, MD, SW, EMT, PhD, PsyD, etc.) someone who completed a medical professional training program.
+Students in any training program may not complete assessments of other students. - iii.
+Brief forms will only be open for 2 weeks.
+If incomplete at that time, the form will close as the purpose is in-the-moment formative feedback. - iv.
+Emergency medicine brief forms must be completed by July 1.